Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Walker.
 This helps you balance and keep weight off an injured leg.
 Some walkers have wheels and can be pushed as you walk.
 Others are lifted and placed down as you step.

-Crutches help you balance and keep weight off an injured leg.
-When using crutches, be sure they are properly sized and remember to support yourself with your hands and upper arms.
+Crutches.
+These help you balance and keep weight off an injured leg.
+When using crutches, be sure they are sized correctly.
+Remember to support yourself with your hands and upper arms.
 Don’t rest crutches in your armpits.
 (Doing so could damage the nerves leading to your arms and hands.)

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |